Dasteeny/learning_python/Part II/README.md

 The *generator* comprehension expression is such an object: its values aren't stored in memory all at once, but are produced as requested, usually by iteration tools.

-The list comprehensio, though, and related functional programming tools like *map* and *filter*, will often run faster than a *for* loop today on some types of code.
+The list comprehension, though, and related functional programming tools like *map* and *filter*, will often run faster than a *for* loop today on some types of code.

 ## Other Core Types